wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ### Crashes everywhere :
   These issues where easier to fix.
 They where mostly due to our inexperience with the Deep learning package at hand.
-We decided to first implement the concrete model in PyTorch as we were already provided with a solution that we could refer to in the worst case scenario.
-For this part, using **pdb** and running the scripts in debug mode helped a lot to debug shapes, arguments that some functions expected in some specific way (squeeze and unsqueeze here and there).
+We decided to first implement the concrete model in PyTorch as we were already provided with a solution (by Udacity) that we could refer to in the worst case scenario.
+For this part, using **pdb** and running the scripts in debug mode helped a lot to debug shapes, arguments that some functions expected in some specific way (squeeze and unsqueeze here and there), etc..
 PyTorch was a charm to work with because if something crashed we could just evaluate some tensors using pdb (or worst case using **code**).
 I'd suggest checking [this](https://www.codementor.io/stevek/advanced-python-debugging-with-pdb-g56gvmpfa) post, which explains how to use pdb really well.

 ### Simple test cases :
-  Once everything run without crashes, and after various passes to the code to check that everything should work fine, we decided to let the beast loose and destroy the task.
+  Once everything ran without crashes, and after various passes to the code to check that everything should work fine, we decided to let the beast loose and destroy the task.
 Well, that didn't go that well, as I only ended up destroying a virtual lunar lander every episode.
 There were some bugs in the code that I just didn't notice, even after various passes to the code.
-This is were having a decouple and modularized implementation comes in handy.
+This is were having a decouple and modularized implementation came in handy.

   You see, it's a bit frustrating when you look at your code and everything seems fine but it just doesn't work, and you actually have lots of places you can check and